telerik/xamarin-forms-docs/installation-and-deployment/getting-started.md

 ## Packages ##

 >The minimum supported Xamarin.Forms version is **1.2.2.6234**.
->The Android project needs the following nuget package installed: **Xamarin Support Library v7 AppCompat**
+>The Android project needs the following nuget package installed: **Xamarin Support Library v7 AppCompat v.
+20.0.0.2**

 * On **Visual Studio** you can download and update these packages from the NuGet Package Manager.
 * On **Xamarin Studio** you can right click on the Packages folder of your projects and select *Update* or *Add Packages...*